Madame-Aehm/CAB-Project-3-Spikes/spike7/notes.md

 Some of you may have used **URL parameters** in your last project.
 If you didn't, you very likely used parameters in one or more of the endpoints from your API.
 "Parameters" or "params" refer to dynamic values in the URL that the file being requested can then access.

 On the `Characters.tsx` component, let's make a fetch request to the Rick and Morty API.
-I have used a combination of [QuickType](https://app.quicktype.io/) and the [Character Schema](https://rickandmortyapi.com/documentation/#character-schema) supplied by the API docs to create some types in my `index.d.ts` in the `@types` folder (I manually create these - Vite doesn't include them in the boilerplate).
+I have used a combination of [QuickType](https://app.quicktype.io/) and the [Character Schema](https://rickandmortyapi.com/documentation/#character-schema) supplied by the API docs to create some types in my `index.ts` in the `@types` folder (I manually create these - Vite doesn't include them in the boilerplate).

 We can then make a small card component to display each character, like what we did for the practice challenge.
 But instead of opening a model, I'm going to link to a new page.
 This page will be a single component, but it will receive the character ID through the params.
 With that ID, the page will be able to make a fresh fetch request to the API for that specific character.